Christmas in Budapest

 All baths (exc. the Király bath which is Closed)

-according to normal opening hours (see on the individual pages of baths)
+according to normal opening hours but with weekend prices (see on the individual pages of baths)

 Public transport vehicles run until around 15.00-16.00.
 After 16.00 night services carry passengers.